| Title: | Quantitative features for mass spectrometry data |

 all its accessors and replacement methods.

-table are used to replace the data in the existing rowData
+table are used to replace the data in the existing rowData.
+If

 the column name does not exist, a new column is added to the